Harsha642/Web-Development-Projects/10xiitian_Course_WebDesignPractice/Build your own Static Website/CSS Box Model_Coding Practice 1/Readme.md

 CSS selectors are used to "find" (or select) the HTML elements you want to style.

-We can divide CSS selectors into five categories:
+We can divide CSS selectors into five categories: <br />
-Simple selectors (select elements based on name, id, class) Combinator selectors (select elements based on a specific relationship between them) Pseudo-class selectors (select elements based on a certain state) Pseudo-elements selectors (select and style a part of an element) Attribute selectors (select elements based on an attribute or attribute value)
+Simple selectors (select elements based on name, id, class)  <br />
+Combinator selectors (select elements based on a specific relationship between them)  <br />
+Pseudo-class selectors (select elements based on a certain state)  <br />
+Pseudo-elements selectors (select and style a part of an element) <br />
+Attribute selectors (select elements based on an attribute or attribute value)  <br />

 CSS Simple Selector includes Element Selector, Id Selector, Class Selector, Universal Selector, Group Selector.